-First of all, read the notice carefully.
+1. Read the notice carefully.

-It should state “Notice of Intent to Levy and Notice of Your Right to Appeal”.
-If it only states “Notice of Intent to Levy”.
-This is not the final notice that gives the IRS the authority to seize your assets.
+If it only states “Notice of Intent to Levy”, this is not the final notice that gives the IRS authority to seize your assets (other than state tax refunds).
 If the letter does not give you notice of your right to appeal this IRS collection action, you still have one notice to go before they can levy.

 The final notice is an LT11 or L1058 (and others as well).
 The one designated as CP504 is the second-to-last notice mentioned above.
 This one does not give the IRS the right to levy, because it does not contain a notice of your right to appeal this action by the IRS.

 We haven’t received a payment despite sending you several notices about your overdue taxes.
 The IRS may seize (levy) your property or your rights to property on or after April 1, 2020.

-If you ignore this deadline you might be dismayed when you try to get money from your ATM and realize there is no money in your account.
+If you ignore this deadline you might be dismayed when you visit an ATM and realize there is no money in your account.

 Or your employer might tell you that a significant portion of your paycheck has been garnished by the IRS.
 Fortunately, you can prevent this from happening to you.